Demand And Supply Of Stocks - Cramer's Mad Money (10/12/17)

 In terms of demand, tech was the clear winner with semiconductors, gaming, e-commerce and social media rising as investors were hungry for these.
 The transportation stocks like rails, airlines and freight forwarders were in demand too.

 In terms of supply, retail stocks continue to go lower as investors are up for selling them.
 Be it the lack of growth or competition from Amazon (NASDAQ:AMZN), the retail stocks can't seem to find a bottom.
 The same applies to energy stocks that are dependent on higher oil prices.
-As the crude is stuck in $50 range, energy stocks are abundant in supply.
+As crude is stuck in $50 range, energy stocks are abundant in supply.

 Surprisingly, there was supply in bank stocks as well.
-After JP Morgan (NYSE:JPM) beat earnings, the stock did not go higher on credit concerns.
+After JPMorgan (NYSE:JPM) beat earnings, the stock did not go higher on credit concerns.
 Cramer said he'd wait for the weakness to get over until next week to buy these stocks.

 "Don't forget that this market is fickle.
 Sure, oil and retail have been a continual disappointment, but supply does come out in tech and transports.
 As for the banks?
 They've run a huge amount.
 It looks like they're now going to give you a chance to scale into them at a lower level.
 My advice: never buy on day one of a big sell-off or day two, either, which would be Friday.
 There will most definitely be more supply behind it," he concluded.